If love is a labor, I’ll slave to the end.

 I stopped believing that I was something to behold around 5th grade, my therapist would blame it on some flavor of daddy issues combined with unusually low self esteem.
 Yes, in true basic white girl form, I have daddy issues.

 The complicating factor here was that JC had a girlfriend back home.
 I was aware of this.
 And so we remained in a just friends-zone, as in didn’t even come close to…but still figured it’d be worth while to remain friends after this week-long trip.

 To have someone understand your mind and enjoy you for who you are at your core is a different kind of intimacy.

 I can pinpoint the exact moment that I felt love in my heart for this younger boy.
-We were on the phone one night, before either one of us had explicitly laid out our feelings towards each other.
+We were on the phone one night, before either one of us had spoken our feelings towards each other into existence.
 I was telling him about my weekend plans and mentioned that one of my guy friends was having people over.
 Although this guy friend and I had no history together, JC was protective, and maybe even a little bit jealous.

 JC’s curiosity became a little defensive and I asked “Yeah I might be going over to Nick Fischer’s (no relation) house this weekend but what’s the big deal, who cares!?”

 He was still with his girlfriend at the time, but there was not an ounce of hesitation in his reply, “I DO!”